JEFF-Media-GbR/JEFF-MC/README.md

 ## Available Commands
 ### attach
 Attach to a running server console via screen.
+If you did not change the default screen configuration, you can detach from the screen by pressing `Ctrl+A` and then hit `d`.

 Usage: `attach <servername>`